davidcereal/dberger1989.github.io/_posts/08-15-2016-d3-unemployment.markdown

 <img src ="/assets/images/post_images/d3_map_post/azimuthalEqualArea.svg" style="width:400px"/>

-Thus, if we apply the azimuthal equal area projection to our data set, we see our states projected onto the spherical layout, which I find pretty incredible:
+Thus, if we apply the azimuthal equal area projection to our data set, we see our states projected onto the spherical layout, which I find pretty incredible.
+I don't know why, but I got immense satisfaction from playing around with the slider and hover functions and seeing that they still worked with the new projection:

 <style>
 .axis {